 Delivered by highly qualified and industry-experienced staff, this course provides essential skills, knowledge, and understanding of photography to support your progress within the creative industries.
-This two-year evening course takes place at our St Margaret’s campus, where our excellent photography facilities contain darkrooms and professional studios and digital mac suites that will allow you to explore and develop your photographic practice and understanding.
-Delivery is split into four units per year.
-Learning takes place through lectures, workshops, and demonstrations.
-Our online portal Moodle (VLE) will provide you with an online environment that you can access remotely to support your learning.
+This two-year evening course takes in our excellent photography facilities contain darkrooms, professional studios, and digital imaging suites that will allow you to explore and develop your photographic techniques and understanding.
+Delivery is split into four units per year and learning takes place through lectures, workshops, live client briefs and via our online environments that you can access remotely to support your studies.

 What You'll Learn

 In year one, you will be introduced to both digital and analogue materials and processes.
 After a short period of basic skills, project work will require you to practice within the; editorial, studio, advertising, fashion and portraiture genres.
 You will also examine both the history of photography and contemporary practice to provide you with a critical understanding of the work of other practitioners.